I. Standing Committees of the Administrative Council

 (Chief Information Officer) Advises the CIO and participates in the planning of technology and information services that support and enhance the administrative functions and concerns of the University.

-L. Clarkson Common Experience Committee
+L. Clarkson Common Experience Committee (Provost)

 - The CCE Committee reports to the Provost.
-At least once each year, the committee will report tot the Faculty Senate and the Provost on progress and issues related to the CCE.
+At least once each year, the committee will report to the Faculty Senate and the Provost on progress and issues related to the CCE.
 Appeals of CCE Committee decisions are directed to the Provost for final action.

 M. Clarkson University Common Book Project Committee